redhat-actions/buildah-build/README.md

 ## Using private images

-If your build requires a private image, use [**podman-login**](https://github.com/redhat-actions/podman-login) action in a step before running this action to authenticate to the container image registry.
+If your build references a private image, run [**podman-login**](https://github.com/redhat-actions/podman-login) in a step before this action so you can pull the image.
 For example:

 ```yaml